Global matrix factorizations: Curved quasi-coherent sheaves and matrix factorizations

-\begin{thm} There is a model category structure \cite{Hovey} on $\QC(X,W)$ where a morphism is a weak equivalence if its cone is acyclic.
-It is cofibrant if it is monic and it is fibrant if it is epic and its kernel is a curved complex of sheaves of injectives.
-Fibrant objects are sheaves of injectives.\end{thm}
+\begin{thm} There is a model category structure \cite{Hovey} on $\QC(X,W)$ where a morphism is a weak equivalence if its cone is acyclic; a morphism is cofibrant if it is monic and it is fibrant if it is epic and its kernel is a curved complex of injective sheaves; fibrant objects are curved complexes of injective sheaves.\end{thm}

-In the language of \cite{Toen}, we have $\Inj(X,W)=\Int(\QC(X,W))$ where $\Int(-)$ denotes the full subcategory consisting of objects which are both fibrant and cofibrant.
+In the language of \cite{Toen}, we have $\Inj(X,W)=\Int(\QC(X,W))$, where $\Int(-)$ denotes the full subcategory consisting of objects which are both fibrant and cofibrant.
 The proof of the above theorem is again similar to Positselski's discussion in the affine case and we omit it since we will not need the full strength of the theorem in the rest of this paper.

-In view of the theorem, it is interesting to speculate that the functor $\Inj(-,W)$ defines a fibrant sheaf of dg categories on the Zariski site of $X$ in an appropriate model category structure but the current literature on sheaves of dg-categories appears to be insufficient for making a precise conjecture.
+In view of the theorem, it is interesting to speculate that the functor $\Inj(-,W)$ defines a sheaf of dg categories on the Zariski site of $X$ which is fibrant for an appropriate model category structure, but the current literature on sheaves of dg categories appears to be insufficient for making a precise conjecture.

-Now, given two curved complexes of quasi-coherent sheaves ${F}$ and ${F'}$, we have an uncurved complex of sheaves $\sheafHom ({F}, {F'})$ which is defined by
+Now, given two curved complexes of quasi-coherent sheaves ${F}$ and ${F'}$, we have an \emph{uncurved} complex of sheaves $\sheafHom ({F}, {F'})$ which is defined by